Parathyroid gland removal

-Numbness or tingling around your mouth in the 24 to 48 hours after surgery is caused by low calcium.
-You can take calcium supplements every 4 hours until the symptoms go away.
+Call your surgeon if you have any numbness or tingling around your mouth in the 24 to 48 hours after surgery.
+This is caused by low calcium.
+Your surgeon may want to see you and might suggest you can take calcium supplements until the symptoms go away.

 After this procedure, you should have routine blood tests to check your calcium level.

-People usually recover very quickly after this surgery.
+People usually recover soon after this surgery.
 Recovery is fastest when less invasive techniques are used.

 Sometimes, another surgery is needed to remove more of the parathyroid glands.

 Sosa JA, Udelsman R. The parathyroid glands.
 In: Townsend CM, Beauchamp RD, Evers BM, Mattox KL, eds.
 Sabiston Textbook of Surgery.
 19th ed.
-Philadelphia, Pa: Saunders Elsevier; 2012:chap 39.
+Philadelphia, PA: Elsevier Saunders; 2012:chap 39.

 Reviewed By: Debra G. Wechter, MD, FACS, general surgery practice specializing in breast cancer, Virginia Mason Medical Center, Seattle, WA.
 Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.